-Class Method Description

-I class constructor

-ImporterConfig getFormatterBuilder() Returns the FormatterBuilder method of the specified format.
+Class Method Description implementation of ImporterConfig class constructor getFormatterBuilder() Returns the FormatterBuilder method of the specified format. getResourceID() Returns a unique resource ID for this importer instance.
+URI() Returns the URI for the current importer instance. extension of AbstractIm- porterFactory create() Returns an instance of the AbstractImporter implementation.

-Class Method Description getResourceID() Returns a unique resource ID for this importer instance.
-URI() Returns the URI for the current importer instance. extension of AbstractImporterFactory create() Returns an instance of the AbstractImporter implementation. createImporterConfigurations Returns a map of configuration information. getTypeName() Returns the name of the AbstractImporter class as a string. isImporterRunEverywhere() Returns true or false. extension of AbstractImporter getName() Returns the name of the AbstractImportoclass as a string. accept() Performs the actual data import.
+Class Method Description createImporterConfigurations() Returns a map of configuration information. getTypeName() Returns the name of the AbstractImporter class as a string. isImporterRunEverywhere() Returns true or false. extension of AbstractIm- porter getName() Returns the name of the AbstractImporter class as a string. accept() Performs the actual data import.
 Should check to see if stop() has been called. stop() Completes the import process.
 URI() Returns the URI for the current importer instance.